Lockheer/Lockheer/README.md

 🌱 I’m also currently learning XAML, SQL, C# and ASP.NET for my college program...
 As for my freelancing I am more into learning Javascript since I have plans to work on web development before moving on to complex works

-⚡ Fun fact: I rarely eat sweets....
+⚡ Fun fact: There is none at the moment

 📫 How to reach me...?
 (These are my active social media accounts and where to easily find me.)